Jon Butcher Axis (album)

-John Butcher Axis is the eponymous debut studio album by Jon Butcher Axis, released in 1983 on Polydor/PolyGram Records.
+Jon Butcher Axis is the eponymous debut studio album by Jon Butcher Axis, released in 1983 on Polydor/PolyGram Records.
 The single "Life Takes a Life" reached number 26 on the Billboard Mainstream Rock chart.
 The album reached number 91 on the Billboard Pop Albums chart.

 Reception

 Christopher Hill of Record gave the album a rave review.
 He lauded the new band as having "solid, muscular power without a trace of bluster or plod; rhythm and nuance with nary a synthesizer fillip; a nourishing awareness of rock history without power pop or rockabilly affectation; accessibility without MOR superficiality."
 While he found the opening track "Life Takes a Life" too smooth and commercialized, he said the entirety of side two was brilliant, giving special praise to the irresistible rhythm and backbeat of "New Man", the yearning folk rock of "Send One, Care Of", and the tongue-in-cheek sexual tones of "Walk Like This".
 He was also impressed with Derek Blevins's "precise but inventive" drumming.